Resources for International Visitors with Stanford Appointments

 These resources are provided as reference only.
 Stanford University does not endorse external or third-party entities.
 This FAQ is not exhaustive, but it is a sample of resources others have found helpful.

 We hope you’ll enjoy partaking in the intellectual life of the university.
 Can’t find what you’re looking for?
-Contact Merry Pham, Director for International Engagement and Outreach, at email@example.com
+Contact Merry Pham, Director for International Engagement and Operations, at email@example.com

 Pre-arrival Steps & InformationVisa & Status IssuesHousingFinancesWork, Life & FamilySocialTransportationLanguageWireless Network & SUNet IDStanford ID CardLibraryUniversity PoliciesHealth & SafetyVolunteer Opportunities